ml1zinc/XKBridge/README.md

 ```shell
 xkbridge
 ```
 3. Choose one of variant.
-Also possible choose by num key (0-3 by default or 1-4 with flag `-n`).
+Also, possible to choose by num key (0-3 by default or 1-4 with flag `-n`).

+To close the window without selection press `Esc` or `q`.

-If there is no need to keep case of text, use `-c` for convert to lowercase.
+If there is no need to keep case of text, use `-c` to convert to lowercase.

 ### Advice

-Much more convenient bind XKBridge to some shortcut.
+Much more convenient, to bind XKBridge to some shortcut.

 And run XKBridge by shortcut.